sarahkbakir/evaluateNewsproject-NLP-udacityND/README.md

-## API -meaningcloud - Sentiment analysis:
+## API - meaningcloud - Sentiment analysis:
 Sentiment Analysis is MeaningCloud's solution for performing a detailed multilingual sentiment analysis of texts from different sources.
 The text provided is analyzed to determine if it expresses a positive/negative/neutral sentiment.
 Additionally, Sentiment Analysis detects if the text processed is subjective or objective and if it contains irony marks [beta] at a global level, giving the user additional information.

 ## Screnshots for the App: